 It is not possible to empty your memory store.
 However, it is possible to drop the thought as soon as it starts to emerge.
 That leads to a state of non-recollection.
 When you hold your mind in the tranquil absorptive state, afflictions from psychic imprints start to fade.

 Your mind operates on the famous computing principle of GIGO — Garbage In, Garbage Out.
 If you do ill, speak ill and think ill, the residue is going to leave you sick.
 If you do well, speak well, and think well, the outcome is going to be well.
 An excess of anything results in excess residue.
 The more you eat, the greater the inventory, the bigger the headache of managing it.

 Imagine having a warehouse stocked up with unnecessary widgets.
 Your mind is a warehouse.
 Do not stock it up with useless stuff.
 Watch what you do, say, and think; transformation will begin automatically.

 यथा दीपो निवातस्थो नेङ्गते सोपमा स्मृता । योगिनो यतचित्तस्य युञ्जतो योगमात्मनः ।। (Bhagavad Gita 6.19) The conquered mind of the yogi is still like the unflickering lamp in a place devoid of wind.

 Just like the body gets tired after prolonged physical work; just like you get tired if you speak continuously for long periods, your mind gets tired from unceasing mental karma.
-A complete adoption of the yoga of self-transformation in your life, living, and character will allow you to enjoy deep dives in the ocean of bliss within you.
-A fit body, restrained speech, and a calm mind — a natural outcome of correctly treading the path.
+A complete adoption of the yoga of self-transformation in your life, way of living, and character will allow you to enjoy deep dives into the ocean of bliss within you.
+A fit body, restrained speech, and a calm mind are a natural outcome of correctly treading the path.